rvanmazijk/Cape-vs-SWA/README.md

 ## Technical details

-This manuscript was written using [`bookdown`](https://bookdown.org/), an open-source package for technical writing using R, R Markdown and pandoc.
+This manuscript was written using [`bookdown`](https://bookdown.org/), an open-source package for technical writing using R, RMarkdown and pandoc.

 All analyses were carried out in R. The workflow used to write this paper was roughly as follows (illustrated using [GraphViz](https://www.graphviz.org/)), outlining the roles of the various sub-directories of this repository: